esmf-org/esmf/README.md

 pick specific compiler executables without having to modify the PATH environment variable.
 Please see the User's Guide for details.

-Use 'gmake info' to see which compiler executables the ESMF build system will be using according to your environment variable settings.
+Use `gmake info` to see which compiler executables the ESMF build system will be using according to your environment variable settings.

 To see possible values for ESMF_COMPILER, cd to $ESMF_DIR/build_config and list